2024 2025 season-29

 To help you better understand the options available and make an informed decision at registration, we encourage you to review the information below.

-Body Checking vs Body Contact
+Body Checking vs Mainstream Hockey

 The goal of the St Albert Minor Hockey U15 and U18 programs is support is to reduce injuries, improve player confidence, and ensure that checking is used strategically and safely.